4 Best Practices for a Better Month-End Close in the New Year

-Get started is as easy as creating a shared Microsoft Excel checklist in SharePoint or OneDrive, and rolling it forward each month.
+Getting started is as easy as creating a shared Microsoft Excel checklist in your cloud storage provider, and rolling it forward each month.
 Even better than relying on Excel alone, which has limitations when it comes to workflow, is to use a close management software solution to track all checklist items, reconciliations, and review notes.
-RevLocal, a digital marketing company serving the U.S. and Canada, used to rely on an antiquated binder system and desktop-based Excel spreadsheets to manage the month-end close.
-When they switched to FloQast, they incorporated their Excel spreadsheets into our close management software, which keeps them in the cloud and always up-to-date.

 Life is Better with a Streamlined Close Process

 A more efficient close process has benefits to your business, as well as to your team members.
 On average, teams using technology to streamline their month-end process typically shave three days off their close.
 Accounting and finance leaders that take advantage of cloud technology have better insight into the close process, are more confident in the close, manage less-stressed employees, and onboard new hires faster.